TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/sea-level/readme.md

 "You've got psoriatic arthritis.
 And that's causing your joint pain too."

-And this was a slightly surprising moment for me.
-I never thought that my skin issues and joint issues could have been connected.
+And this was a slightly surprising moment for me because I never thought that my skin issues and joint issues could have been connected.
 I mean, I feel like an idiot now.
 Maybe I should've looked up my symptoms and tried to learn more about what I— but I always thought it was best to avoid letting the internet diagnose you.

 But anyway, the doctor told me, "Your GP should have asked you about joint pain."